-Thanks to its ties to PayPal, Braintree accepts major credit cards, digital wallets, Venmo, ACH deposits, and PayPal in over 130 currencies and is open for merchants in 46 countries.
+Thanks to its ties to PayPal, Braintree accepts PayPal and Venmo, as well as Apple Pay, Google Pay, and most credit and debit cards, including Visa, Mastercard, American Express, Discover, JCB, Diner’s Club, and UnionPay.
+Braintree supports over 130 currencies and is open to merchants in over 45 countries.
 The tool offers a number of additional features – recurring billing, automatic account updaters, reporting, data encryption via the Braintree Vault, and fraud protection, just to name a few.

 - PayPal integration.
 Merchants using this payment gateway get access to the PayPal ecosystem which lets them instantly accept popular payment methods.

 - Quick and easy checkout.
 The tool has a simple checkout page that is suitable for both web and mobile devices.